The Puente Project

 PUENTE is funded via three revenue streams, two of which are via California State legislature’s SAPEP program and The University of California.
 The third is via private grants.

-Over three eventful decades PUENTE has won accolades for its approach to helping underserved students thrive academically–by holding high expectations, valuing cultural and social capital, and ensuring that students and their families have critical college-going information and guidance.
-Puente reaches high schools and community college as far north as Redding, CA and as far south as the border with Mexico.
+Over three eventful decades PUENTE has won accolades for its approach to helping underrepresented students thrive academically–by holding high expectations, valuing cultural and social capital, and ensuring that students and their families have critical college-going information and guidance.

 Learn more about The PUENTE Project.